komuw/naz/README.md

 (a) For more information about all the parameters that `naz.Client` can take, consult the [documentation here](https://github.com/komuw/naz/blob/master/documentation/config.md)
 (b) More [examples can be found here](https://github.com/komuw/naz/tree/master/examples)
 (c) if you need a SMSC server/gateway to test with, you can use the [docker-compose file in this repo](https://github.com/komuw/naz/blob/master/docker-compose.yml) to bring up an SMSC simulator.
-That docker-compose file also has a redis and rabbitMQ container if you would like to use those as your outboundqueue.
+That docker-compose file also has a redis and rabbitMQ container if you would like to use those as your broker.

 #### 2. As a cli app